 It seems a shame not to make the most of all that effort as tax preparation may be the only time of year many households gather all their financial information in one place.
-This it a perfect time to take a critical look at how much money is coming in and where it’s all going.
-In other words, this is a great time to give the household budget a checkup.
+This it a perfect time to take a critical look at how much money you are bringing in and where it’s all going.
+In other words, this is a great time to give your household budget a checkup.

 Six-Step Budget Checkup Process